What Is an APK File and What Does It Do?

 You’ll find several benefits to installing APKs manually.
 One of the biggest is getting access to apps ahead of time.
 When a major Google app (like Calendar) releases a major update, it can take a week or more for your device to get it.
 Installing the APK lets you skip the wait and update right away.

-Sideloading APKs also lets you install apps on your device that aren’t available on Google Play.
-However, it’s important to be cautious about where you download.
-Just like desktop software, downloading APK files from random websites isn’t a good idea.
+Sideloading APKs also lets you install apps on your device that aren’t available on Google Play .
+But, just like desktop software, downloading APK files from random websites isn’t a good idea.
 This is especially true if the site promises you a paid app for no cost.

 Image Credit: Observer/Depositphotos